BackSpaceTech/open-submitter/docs/install-cli.md

-# Set Up Open Submitter CLI
+# Set Up Open Submitter

 How to set up the Open Submitter Command Line Interface (CLI).
 The CLI is required to submit articles to services.